-If a program has already been entered for one of these and if it has not been turned off, the temperature setpoint will appear after the "PROG" number has been selected (touched).
-Conversely, if no temperature setpoint appears, either no program has been entered or its program has been turned off.
+If a program has already been entered for one of these and if it has not been turned off, the temperature set point will appear after the "PROG" number has been selected (touched).
+Conversely, if no temperature set point appears, either no program has been entered or its program has been turned off.

-Figure 10 - Program Schedule Screen: Program Selection (All Weekdays Shown)
+Fig. 10 - Program Schedule Screen: Program Selection (All weekdays shown)

 Entering a New Program.
 For the selected "PROG" number, touch the ON/OFF icon once.
 With the clock icon in the corner flashing (for start time), the hour value will now flash.
-Touch the ▲ or ▼ as needed to set the hour for the program start time.
+Touch the $\blacktriangle$ or $\triangledown$ as needed to set the hour for the program start time.
 Touch the Airzone icon once to save it.
-Next the minutes value will flash.
-Touch the ▲ or ▼ as needed to set the minutes for the start time.
-Touch the Airzone icon once to save it.
+Next the minute's value will flash.
+Touch the $\blacktriangle$ or $\triangledown$ as needed to set the needed to set the Airzone icon once to save it.
+Next the minute's value will flash.
+Touch the $\blacktriangle$ or $\triangledown$ as needed to set the needed to set the Airzone icon once to save it.
 Refer to Figure 11A.

-Next the temperature setpoint will flash, and the snowflake icon will appear.
-This indicates that this is the cooling setpoint.
-Touch the $\blacktriangle$ or $\lor$ as needed to adjust the cooling setpoint for this program time block (Figure 11B).
+Next the temperature set point will flash.
+Touch the $\blacktriangle$ or $\triangledown$ as needed to adjust the set point for this program time block.
 Touch the Airzone icon once to save it.
-After the cooling setpoint has been saved, the snowflake icon will disappear and the sun icon will appear.
-This indicates that the heating set point is being displayed and can be adjusted (Figure 11C).
-Touch the $\blacktriangle$ or $\lor$ as needed to adjust the setpoint for this program time block.
-Touch the Airzone icon once to save it.
+Refer to Figure 11B.

-Figure 11A - Program Schedule Time Selection
+Fig. 11A - Program Schedule Screen: Time Selection